Politics: Professors Fitzpatrick, Marks (Chair), Stern; Associate Professor Evans; Assistant Professors A. Karreth, J. Karreth; Lecturer Kane.

 This course examines the founding principles of our regime and the problems inherent in those principles as revealed by the great crises of our history.
 Accordingly, we will examine carefully the speeches and writings of those statesmen who founded the regime as well as those who guided it through its crises.
 Readings may include the works of Jefferson, Madison, Hamilton, the Anti-Federalists, Lincoln, Frederick Douglass, Wilson, and F.D.R.
 Three hours per week.
 Four semester hours.
-(SS, D.)
+(SS, D, H.)

 POL/IDS-336.
 Science and the Common Good

 This is the core course for the fellows of the Center for Science and the Common Good.
 It examines the philosophic bases and critique of modern science through the works of such authors as Francis Bacon, Rene Descartes, Friedrich Nietzsche and Martin Heidegger.
 The course also considers the ethical, political, and religious implications of contemporary developments in science such as advancements in genetic and information technologies.
 Three hours per week.
 Four semester hours.
 (SS.)